How Can a Business Encourage Intrapreneurship?

 Autonomy gives people a sense of accountability and ownership of their work.
 Empower your team by letting them own their ideas, make decisions, and take charge of projects.

 Giving ownership doesn’t mean cutting support, though.
 For this strategy to work, you have to ensure employees have the resources and training needed to drive projects from idea to implementation.
-They should have access to coaching and advice—for example, through an innovation ecosystem, but let them take charge, knowing the business believes in them.
+They should have access to coaching and advice—for example, through an innovation management tool, but let them take charge, knowing the business believes in them.

 4. Reward Intrapreneurial Thinking